Our Shea Butters can be used on their own for an in-depth action or they can be integrated into your favourite home cosmetic recipes.

 - A medium sized bowl

 Ingredients and proportions:

 - A few drops of Vitamin E

 - A few drops of Lavender Essential Oil

 Easy steps to follow:

-Take two teaspoons of Shea Butter and place them in your bowl.
-Add Sweet Almond Vegetable Oil and Lavender Essential Oil.
-Allow the Shea Butter to melt slightly for easier incorporation into the Vegetable Oil.
+Take two tablespoons of Shea Butter and place them in your bowl.
+Add the Coconut Vegetable Oil.
+Mix with the whisk and allow the Shea Butter to melt slightly for easier incorporation.

-Transfer the mixture to a resealable, airtight container.
+Transfer your preparation to a resealable and airtight container.